What Was a Section 21 Notice?

 6. Wrong form used

-If the council has served an improvement notice or the tenant complained in writing about disrepair in the past 6 months, courts may treat a subsequent Section 21 as retaliatory and refuse possession.
-Maintain the property proactively.
+If the council served an improvement notice or the tenant complained in writing about disrepair in the past 6 months, courts could refuse possession as retaliatory.
+Maintain the property proactively, and this defence carries over to Section 8.

 📝 Free — Section 21 → Section 8 Transition Map (2026)